surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 The individual tools used to compose the solution are:

-- pam-ssh-oidc: a PAM module developed by PSNC, that adds the "Access Token" prompt to the list of supported authentications. this allows ssh login, using a pre-created user, using the access token as a password.
+- pam-ssh-oidc: a PAM module developed by PSNC, that adds the "Access Token" prompt to the list of supported authentications.
+This allows ssh login, using a pre-created user, using the access token as a password.
 - [motley-cue](https://motley-cue.readthedocs.io/en/latest/) is a
   server-side tool which receives OIDC-tokens via REST-API, validates them